Cytinus hypocistis: Distribution

-The subspecies macranthus is native to Portugal and western Spain; orientalis is native to southern Greece and Crete; and pityusensis is endemic to Ibiza of the Balearic Islands.
+The subspecies C. h. subsp. macranthus is native to Portugal and western Spain; C. h. subsp. orientalis is native to southern Greece and Crete; and C. h. subsp. pityusensis is endemic to Ibiza of the Balearic Islands.

+Habitat

+Cytinus hypocistis lives within the roots of its host and relies on the rock-roses it infests as a source of water and nutrients.
+As a result of feeding on the nutrients of the host plant, Cytinus hypocistis has a negative impact on productivity, seed viability, and overall reproductive ability in the white rockroses (Cistus albidus) that it parasitizes.

+Tenebrionid beetles (Pimelia costata) disperse the seeds of Cytinus hypocistis by ingesting them and then excreting them in favourable underground germination sites.

 Uses

 Cytinus hypocistis has been used in traditional medicine to treat dysentery and tumors of the throat, and has been used for its astringent qualities.